Barbara MacGahan: Early life

-MacGahan was born on April 26, 1852 in Tula, Russia under the Tula Governorate in the Russian Empire as Varvara Nikolaevna Elagina.
-Her father, Nikolay Pavlovich Elagin (1801 - 1863) came from an ancient family of Tula landowners and nobles.
+MacGahan was born on April 14, 1850, in Tula under the Tula Governorate in the Russian Empire as Varvara Nikolaevna Elagina.
+Her father, Nikolay Pavlovich Elagin (1801–1863) came from an ancient family of Tula landowners and nobles.
 She was homeschooled by scholars and tutors and then placed into the girl's gymnasium in Tula.
 At that establishment she was influenced by teachers and directors, some of whom were collaborators of Count Tolstoi in his school work in paper in America until the Russian "Golos".

 In 1866 she graduated from The Tula Female Seminary and led a well-to-do life.
 In 1871 she met her future husband, the New York Herald war correspondent reporter Januarius MacGahan on a trip to the Crimea.

-Two years later, in January 1873, they got married in France and she moved with her husband to Lyons, to Spain (1874–1875) with the Carlist Army during the Spanish War, to England, France, Russia, Turkey and later moving to Romania where she stayed throughout the Russo-Turkish War.
+Two years later, in January 1873, they got married in France and she moved with her husband to Lyons, to Spain (1874–1875) with the Carlist Army during the Spanish War, to England, France, the Russian Empire, the Ottoman Empire and later moving to Romania where she stayed throughout the Russo-Turkish War.
 She was also accompanied by her three-year-old son Paul MacGahan.